craft-snippets/Craft-image-toolbox/docs/Settings.md

 Place these settings in `config/image-toolbox.php` file.

 * `useWebp` - if webp version of image should automatically be generated.
 Default: `true`.
-* `forceWebp` - if webp version of image should be generated even if Craft detects lack of webp support on server.
+* `forceWebp` - if webp version of image should be generated even if Craft detects lack of webp support on the server.
 Useful if Craft somehow wrongly detects lack of webp support.
+Default: `false`.
+* `useAvif` - if avif version of image should automatically be generated.
+Default: `true`.
+* `forceAvif` - if avif version of image should be generated even if Craft detects lack of avif support on the server.
+Useful if Craft somehow wrongly detects lack of avif support.
 Default: `false`.
 * `useImager` - if Imager-x or Imager should be used for transforms (assuming one of these plugins is installed).
 Default: `true`.
 * `useImagerForSvg` - if imager should be used also for SVG images.
 Default: `false`.
 * `transformLayouts` - pre-defined transform settings.
 Read more in "Transform layouts" section of documentation.